bodiddlie/reblog/app/routes/rotjs-tutorial/part12.md

 ```

 Much like `getMaxValueForFloor` we loop over a given set of options and build up the map of weights that apply to a given
 floor.
-With this function in plce we just need to update `placeEntities` to use it.
+With this function in place, we just need to update `placeEntities` to use it.
 First we'll update the loop where
 we add monsters to the map:

 ```typescript